 The Peripheral Arteries and the Fluid Body (BCVT 2)

-- Learning the stages of metabolic syndromes
+- Learning the types and stages of Metabolic syndrome

-- Palpating and treating the cardiovascular system
+- Palpating and treating the whole cardiovascular system

 - Refining orientation to the cycle of attunement